reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 The `GET` method defined here is used to return a collection of `orders`.

 ### Client-Side Sending CORS Requests from JavaScript
-For sending requests to the "Cross-Origin server" containing the `OrderProcessor` application described in the previous section, we will use an HTML page and package this inside another Node.js application running on `localhost:9000`.
+For sending requests to the "Cross-Origin server" containing the `OrderProcessor` application, we will use an HTML page and package this inside another Node.js application running on `localhost:9000`.
 This will be our "Origin Server".

 We will call the `GET` and `PUT` methods from this HTML page using the `XMLHttpRequest` JavaScript object: